SergioGarG/PROMISE_implementation/CentralStation/workspace/Promise/src-gen/readme_mission_r1.txt

-Robot r1 does  visit to assembly station 3 and check whether it needs supplies.
-If it is the case, the robot provides resource 2.
+Robot r1 does  visit assembly station 3 and checks whether it has finished its product.